In the wake of the COVID-19 pandemic, millions of people are stepping into remote work for the first time.

 As best you can, keep the status quo for your morning routine.
 You can only manage so much change at one time.

-Wake up at the same time, get dressed like normal, make coffee, have your “me” time.
+Wake up at the same time, get dressed like normal, make coffee and have your “me” time.
 Whatever “routine” looks like for you in the morning, be kind to yourself and keep it.

 Pajamas and sweatpants are fun until they aren’t.
 Don’t fool yourself into thinking the novelty of a new environment will inherently make you more productive.